What is PACE?

-PACE is a funding mechanism for financing energy efficiency and renewable energy projects for buildings which uses the energy savings to fund the project.
-It requires; 1) a building owner interested in making energy improvements; 2) the regional Port Authority that has a bond fund, and 3) an energy services company that can audit the energy opportunities of the building and reliably identify the energy savings potential.
+PACE (Property Assessed Clean Energy) is a funding mechanism for financing energy efficiency and renewable energy projects for buildings which uses the energy savings to fund the project.
+PACE funding allows for the possibility of reduced energy costs and increased property values as well as the production of positive cash flow.
+If you are a building owner interested in making energy improvements, you can get started with PACE funding with the help of a regional Port Authority that has a bond fund and an energy services company that can audit the energy opportunities of the building and reliably identify the energy savings potential.

 Energy Optimizers, USA, in Tipp City, OH, is currently working with the Dayton-Montgomery County Port Authority to initiate PACE projects in the mid-Ohio region.